parv811/Ferris_Wheel/README.md

 # Ferris_Wheel
+A simple ferris wheel animation.
+#
-A simple ferris wheel animation
+This is a simple ferris wheel made using different animation properties.